 - valid proof of your identity (such as a passport)

-- a rental contract proof of home ownership or a declaration by the property's registered occupant to prove you have residence
+- a printed and signed rental contract proof of home ownership or a declaration by the property's registered occupant to prove you have residence

 - a birth certificate, if you were born abroad